cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

    * **Account settings:**

      * **Partner integration code**—your build notation (BN) code.
 Contact `CS-Cart Customer Care <https://helpdesk.cs-cart.com>`_ to get it.

      * **Merchant account ID, App Client ID, App Secret**—these settings connect your marketplace to your PayPal account.
 Get these credentials from PayPal.

      * **Test/Live mode**—set to *Live* to accept real payments.

        The test mode is intended for developers.
 It works with the special PayPal sandbox instead of live servers.
 No real money is involved in sandbox transactions.

      * **Currency**—if you specify the currency that is not the same as the marketplace primary currency, then it will be converted as soon as you go to the PayPal checkout page.

+   * **Delay transfer of funds to vendors:**

+     * **Delay transfer of funds**—delay sending money to vendors up to 28 days.
+Configure manual or automatic disbursements to vendors.

+       To schedule automatic periodic disbursements, add a special command to cron.
+Set the desired value of the "--days" parameter.
+Money will be automatically transfered to vendors for orders that are older than this value.

+       ``php /path/to/cart/admin.php --dispatch=paypal_commerce_platform.disburse_payouts_by_cron --payment_id=14 --days=14``

    * **Funding sources to show on checkout**—choose the payment services you want to be displayed on the PayPal checkout page.

    * **Cards to show on checkout**—choose the payment cards you want PayPal to accept payments from.

    * **Button appearance**—choose the shape, color and height of the PayPal button on the checkout page.

 #.
 Click the **Create** button.

    .. image:: img/paypal_settings.png